Trump slams federal court ruling on sanctuary city funding

 “There are many people that want to break up the 9th Circuit.
 It’s outrageous,” he told the newspaper.

-The latest ruling did not come from the 9th Circuit Court of Appeals to which Trump was referring.
+The latest ruling did not come from the 9th U.S. Circuit Court of Appeals to which Trump was referring.
 It came from the federal district court in San Francisco.

 Critics have said local authorities endanger public safety when they decline to hand over for deportation illegal immigrants arrested for crimes, while supporters argue that enlisting police cooperation to round up immigrants for removal undermines trust in local police, particularly among Latinos.